-Jo Fuller, Percipient, looks at the importance of accounting standards in the hospitality sector, and explains how it has incorporated USALI into Sage Intacct and Sage X3 to drive best practice and create a common framework across the industry.
+Jo Fuller, Percipient, looks at the importance of accounting standards in the hospitality sector and explains how they have incorporated USALI into Sage Intacct to drive best practices.

 The bedrock of any organisation, the accounting function not only processes core financials but delivers analysis and management insights from which to inform planning and strategy.

-Many hotels across the world have utilised USALI (Uniform System of Accounts for the Lodging Industry) to support a consistent means of presenting operating statements and financials, in order to support this function.
+Many hotels across the world utilise USALI (Uniform System of Accounts for the Lodging Industry) to support a consistent means of presenting operating statements and financials.

-The framework allows hotels to analyse activities of a property according to pre-determined standards.
-Crucially these allow hotel organisations to organise information, measure the assets, provide data to both internal and external stakeholders, including regulators, and then use the insights gained to plan, develop strategies and budget appropriately.
+The framework allows hotels to analyse the activities of a property according to pre-determined standards.
+Crucially these allow hotel organisations to organise information, measure the assets, provide data to both internal and external stakeholders (including regulators), and then use the insights to plan, develop strategies and budget appropriately.

 Typically, this spans pricing, sales, purchasing, cost of goods sold and materials, and cost of staff, to better understand the level of profitability at both a departmental level, for example, bar versus spa, as well as comparisons across different hotels within a group.

 But there is a significant amount of work involved in adopting the standards, which contain thousands of different accounting codes, many of which aren’t directly relevant to modern hotels.
 This means that the process of interpreting, contextualising and implementing the standard can be prohibitively time-consuming.

-In response to this, Percipient’s USALI experts have utilised their wealth of expertise and experience in the standard, to optimise the value contained within Sage Intacct and Sage X3 for its hotel customers.
-Through undertaking extensive work to interpret, distill and refine the most relevant aspects and codes of USALI, and dimensionalising these within Sage Intacct and Sage X3, USALI’s standard reports have been incorporated into these leading platforms to facilitate consistency and ease.
+In response to this, Percipient’s USALI experts have utilised their wealth of expertise and experience in the standard, to optimise the value contained within Sage Intacct for its hotel customers.
+Through undertaking extensive work to interpret, distil and refine the most relevant aspects and codes of USALI, and dimensionalising these within Sage Intacct, USALI’s standard reports have been incorporated into the beat-in-class FMS to facilitate consistency and ease.
 This ensures that accounting processes can be adopted and accessed seamlessly, and represents a standardised means of accounting across the entire sector.